r-kan/iReminder/example/README.md

   }
 }
 ```
+Note that this example also demonstrates the feature without using Google Custom Search.

 * <a href='https://github.com/r-kan/iReminder/blob/master/example/case3.run'>case3.run</a>: Train subconscious
 _The subconscious mind, which thinks in images and feelings, has such a great power.
 Visualize our goal, with images and motivated phrases, can thus be a way harness this power to our advantage._